themattinthehatt/behavenet/docs/source/installation.rst

 ssm
 ---

-The :code:`ssm` package is the backend state space modeling code used by BehaveNet.
-To install ssm, :code:`cd` to any directory where you would like to keep the ssm code and run the following:
+The ``ssm`` package is the backend state space modeling code used by BehaveNet.
+To install ssm, ``cd`` to any directory where you would like to keep the ssm code and run the following:

 .. code-block:: console